How Are Prostate Problems Treated?

-The FDA is revising labels on several BPH drugs -- Proscar, Avodart, and Jalyn -- to include a warning that the drugs may be linked to an increased risk of prostate cancer.
+The FDA is revising labels on several BPH drugs -- Proscar, Avodart, and Jalyn (a combination of Flomax and Avodart) -- to include a warning that the drugs may be linked to an increased risk of prostate cancer.

 If medication does not relieve the symptoms, surgery may be required.
 Several herbs showed promise as treatment for BPH in some studies, but results are incomplete or conflicting.
 These include saw palmetto, beta-sitosterol, and Pygeum africanum.

 Prostate cancer treatment is complex.
 When designing a prostate cancer treatment plan, doctors consider a man's age, overall health, and how aggressive or widespread the prostate cancer is.
 Each man's cancer is unique, and his treatment will be unique.
 Some treatment options include: